 What better way to spend a day.
 Long country walks are one of life’s great pleasures.

 Keep your camera to hand and hope for some luck.
 There’s only one rule; if you don’t bring your camera you’ll see something amazing.

 You never know what is around the corner, or up a tree for that matter.
 Just a casual walk will sometimes come up trumps.
 Don’t think that it’s always the quiet places that deliver the best results.
 Where there are people there are animals accustomed to people, like this squirrel below.

-This photography class on Skillshare is only 27 mins long.
+This photography class on Udemy by Villiers Steyn is the most popular.
 Check it out to get some fresh ideas.